 The contractors are bound to comply in the work obligations provided in the contract with the DOE.
 They should provide at their own risk the financing, technology and services needed in the performance of their obligations.
 Failure to comply with their work obligations means that they should pay the government the amount they should have spent had they pushed through with their undertaking.
 Operating agreement among the participating companies governs their rights and obligations under the contract.

-Financial and Operational Highlights

-in thousand dollars (except exchange rates and number of employees)
+Financial and Operational Highlights (material change of 5% or more) in thousand dollars (except exchange rates and number of employees)

 As of and for the period ended March 31 (Unaudited)